The streaming file sink writes incoming data into buckets. Given that the incoming streams can be unbounded,

 This example creates a simple sink that assigns records to the default one hour time buckets.
 It also specifies

-a rolling policy that rolls the in-progress part file on either of the following 3 conditions:
+a rolling policy that rolls the in-progress part file on any of the following 3 conditions:

 It contains at least 15 minutes worth of data